noClaps/blog/src/content/notes/quantum-and-particle.md

 Let's say we have a ball with some amount of energy, which means it's moving with some speed.
 If it encounters a small hill, it can roll over it, and down the other side, and continue on its journey.
 Now, let's say it encounters a really big hill.
 It can roll partway up the hill, but it won't be able to go over to the other side.

 In the quantum realm, we can imagine the ball to be particles.
 The hills are now dependent on energy rather than physical height, and are known as "potential barriers".
 Basically, the particle would need a certain amount of energy to get past that barrier and to the other side.
-We can even feel some of these barriers, such as the repulsion when you bring the two similar poles of two magnets together (positive-positive or negative-negative).
+We can even feel some of these barriers, such as the repulsion when you bring the two similar poles of two magnets together (north-north or south-south).

 However, do you remember how particles aren't particles, but waves of probability?
 If you look at the wave function graph above, you can see how that wave spreads over an area.
 That means, if the hill is thin enough and that graph is wide enough, there's a small chance that the particle can appear on the other side.